 - Advertising: I know ads can be annoying, but they really do help us bloggers keep blogging.

 - Sponsored Posts: This is when a company provides you with a product they want you do endorse as well as compensation ($) for an endorsement.
 You won’t see many of these on my blog because I’m very selective.
 Most of the time I suggest things that I personally use and love and sometimes companies will find me and then we’ll work together.
-For example, no one paid me to write this post about avocado oil.
-But a few months after I wrote the post, one of the brands that I recommended contacted me and we worked together on another post.

-- eBooks: this one is pretty obvious.
+- eBooks/cookbooks: this one is pretty obvious.
 I have a Paleo Indian eBook (that you should totally get) and hope to work on more in the future.
 Even if you don’t have your own eBook, you can always be an affiliate (see below) for another blogger’s eBook.

 - Consulting/Speaking engagements: Blogging can open doors to different consulting opportunities.
 For food bloggers this can mean recipe development, product development, photography, menu planning, social media and/or marketing consulting.
+This personally isn’t my thing, but it might be yours 🙂

 If you want to know the actual steps involved with choosing a domain, hosting and installing WordPress, then you’ll want to check out my post: “how to start a blog.”